Bank Marketing — Causal Linear Regression

 - Near zero → no incremental value

-Every user has some probability of treatment and control
+Every user must have a non-zero probability of both treatment and control.

 If violated: